adracus/duty/README.md

 A library part made for pattern matching.

-`Match` creates a pattern match on an `object`.
-For a pattern match, `Matcher`s can be added.
-These matchers consist of a `Condition` and an `Evaluatable` content.
+Using `match(arg, PartialFunction pf)`, a pattern match can be started.
+A partial function is a function that is defined for some input arguments and for some not.
+To easily create a partial function, call the `when(condition)` method.
+This returns a `PartialFunctionExtension`.

-`Conditions` can be either constants or `Predicate`s, functions of form `bool test(arg) =>`.
+A condition can be either a constant or a `Predicate`, functions of form `bool test(arg) =>`.
 They match if the function returns true or if the constant is equal to the argument.
+If a function is defined on an input argument, its body is invoked.
+The body is a `Then`, either a function of type `(arg) => value` or a constant.

 `Evaluatable`s contains a value that is either a function of form `() =>` or an other value.
 If the value is a function, `evaluate` returns its result.